The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

-The functions in $\mathcal{M}^s_{p,a,b}$ are usually called Talenti bubbles.
-It is not difficult to observe that, when $(a,b)\neq (0,0)$, $\mathcal{M}_{p,a,b}^s$ is a one-dimensional scaling-invariant manifold.
+Functions in $\mathcal{M}^s_{p,a,b}$ are usually referred to as Talenti bubbles.
+It is straightforward to observe that when $(a,b)\neq (0,0)$, $\mathcal{M}_{p,a,b}^s$ is a one-dimensional scaling-invariant manifold.
 When $(a,b)=(0,0)$, $\mathcal{M}_{p,a,b}^s$ is an $(n+1)$-dimensional scaling-translation-invariant manifold.
-We remark that in some special regions, $\mathcal{M}_{p,a,b}^s$ gives all positive solutions of \eqref{el}.
-We refer to \cite{Aub,Cir,Dol1,Tal} and the references therein for further discussions.
+We remark that in some special parameter regions, $\mathcal{M}_{p,a,b}^s$ gives all positive solutions of \eqref{el}.
+We refer to \cite{Aub,Cir,Dol1,Le,Sci,Tal,Vet} and the references therein for further discussions.

-This stability problem typically refers to whether being almost a sign-invariant solution of \eqref{el} implies being close to a Talenti bubble.
-This problem can be traced back to the well-known global compactness principle of Struwe \cite{Str}, which provided a qualitative analysis in the case $p=2,a=b=0$.
-The first quantitative version of this principle was given by Ciraolo, Figalli and Maggi \cite{Cir1}.
-In particular, they obtained the linear estimate
+0.1in This stability problem typically refers to whether being almost a positive solution of \eqref{el} implies being close to a suitable sum of Talenti bubbles.
+This problem can be traced back to the well-known global compactness principle of Struwe \cite{Str}, which provided a qualitative estimate in the case $p=2,a=b=0$.
+Thanks to the global compactness principle, one can replace the assumption that $u$ is positive by that $u$ is initially close to a suitable sum of Talenti bubble.
+The first quantitative stability was given by Ciraolo, Figalli and Maggi \cite{Cir1}.
+They assumed $u$ is close to a single Talenti bubble and obtained the linear estimate

-under the assumption that $u$ is close to a Talenti bubble.
 Here, the space $D_a^{-p}(\R^n)$ denotes the dual space of $D_a^p(\R^n)$.
-Subsequently, Figalli and Glaudo \cite{Fig0} established analogous results in the case where $u$ is close to the sum of several weak-interacting Talenti bubbles and $3\leq n\leq 5$.
-They discovered that these estimates are strongly dependent on the dimension $n$ and showed that linear estimate does not hold when $n\geq 6$.
+Subsequently, Figalli and Glaudo \cite{Fig0} established analogous results in the case when $u$ is close to a sum of weak-interacting Talenti bubbles and $3\leq n\leq 5$.
+They discovered that these stabilities are strongly dependent on the dimension $n$ and showed that linear estimate does not hold when $n\geq 6$.
 The remaining case $n\geq 6$ was eventually solved by Deng, Sun and Wei \cite{Den0} using the method of finite dimensional reduction.
 They established logarithmic and sublinear estimates for the case $n=6$ and $n>6$, respectively.
 Recently, Wei and Wu \cite{Wei} extended the results in \cite{Den0} to the general equation \eqref{el} in the case $p=2$.
-We refer to \cite{Ary,De,Liu,Pic,Zha} for various interesting results on other Sobolev-type inequalities.
+We refer to \cite{Ary,De,Liu,Pic,Zha,Zho} for various interesting results on other Sobolev-type inequalities.

-To the best of our knowledge, the stability problem in the case $p\neq 2$ has not been investigated so far.
+0.1in To the best of our knowledge, the stability problem in the case $p\neq 2$ has not been investigated so far.
 Our third main result aims to fill this gap in a weak sense.
 Let us first give a definition: \begin{definition} Assume $a,b,p,q$ satisfy the relations in \eqref{ckn1}.
 For any $u\in D_a^p(\R^n)$, we define

 \end{definition} Note that, when $p=2$, the set $P_u$ consists precisely of functions $V$ such that

 Heuristically, $P_u$ can be used to describe the distance between $u$ and $\mathcal{M}_{p,a,b}^s$.
 The main reason for using $P_u$ instead of directly minimizing the distance is that $P_u$ provides a suitable framework for the applications of spectral gap inequalities.
 Here is our main theorem.